ChrisTimperley/EvoAnalyser.py/README.md

 ## Log Format

-The framework-independent log for a given run is stored as a flexibly-structured JSON file, consisting of the following sections, each given by a top level property in the file:
+The framework-independent log for a given run is stored as a sequence of flexibly-structured JSON file, consisting of the following sections:

 * Meta
 * Environment